cn-uofbasel/ccn-lite/README.md

 - exclusion filtering in interests
 - all TCP connectivity and the old CCNx cmd line utilities that have TCP hardwired into them
-- crypto functionality which is not our prime concern
+- crypto functionality which is not our prime concern (yet)
 - repository functionality, SYNC server, ...

 A second reason to create CCN-lite was the software license (the original CCNx